 There are many strands of knowledge that you’ll need to master on your way to a career as a dietitian.
-This course has been carefully structured to integrate theoretical study in different fields with the practical experience to develop graduate dietitians.
+This course has been carefully structured to integrate theoretical study in different fields with the practical experience to develop the skills required to work as a graduate dietitian.

 Physiology; Contextualising You and Your Profession; Food, Lifestyle and Society; Cell Biology and Genetics; Biochemistry; Introduction to Food Science; Evidence-Based Practice.